 “Being able to talk to her family and realize that the voices are not real helps her maintain her core,” explains Marjorie Solorzano, Director of Housing Services for MHALA’s Long Beach service area.
 “She has improved tremendously.”

 In the early days of the pandemic, MHALA’s outreach teams reinvented their day-to-day work practices and protocols seemingly overnight to protect themselves and those they serve: people living on the streets.
 These teams have evolved into a separate Street Medicine Program to address new and previously unmet needs.

 In partnership with the Los Angeles County Department of Health Services and Harbor Community Health Clinic, the Street Medicine team — which includes doctors, nurse practitioners, registered nurses, and licensed vocational nurses — screens, triages, and tests for COVID-19 and other health conditions; educates individuals about various conditions and ways to stay healthy; provides wellness checks, complex wound care, and medication support; and offers health navigation-linkages to insurance, health homes, treatment options, and other resources.

-“This was a huge change for us,” says Laurie Ramey, MHALA’s Senior Director of Outreach.
+“This was a huge change for us,” says Laurie Ramey, MHALA’s Senior Director of Outreach and Street Medicine.
 “It’s a scary time for people living on the streets but we do whatever we need to do to engage them.
 We ask them, ‘What do you need to feel safe and comfortable?’
 Our goal is to make people feel cared for.”

 Since the onset of the pandemic in LA, Ramey’s team has assisted nearly 5,500 individuals living on the street.